markcmurphy/devdocs-portal/03-headless-cart.md

 To retrieve the `cart_id`, follow these steps:

 1. By default, customers receive abandoned cart emails as soon as they provide their email address in the checkout flow.
-You need to access the abandoned cart token found in the query string of the abandoned cart link. you can do so by...
+The notification emails include a link to the abandoned cart.
+You need to retrieve the abandoned cart token found in the query string of the abandoned cart link. you can do so by...

 2. Pass the abandoned cart token in a `GET` request to the [Get an Abandoned Cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) endpoint to retrieve the `cart_id`.